 Diagnosis is based on clinical history.
 There is no identifiable biological marker.

-The course can vary greatly among individuals, but prognosis is often promising, with the majority of patients showing improvement of their tics by young adulthood.
+The course can vary greatly among individuals, but prognosis is often promising.
+The majority of patients show improvement of their tics by late adolescence or young adulthood.

 The standard of care is symptomatic medical and behavioural management.
 Deep-brain stimulation is still experimental.
 A crucial part of management includes patient, family, teacher, and peer education.